-For KTRS, the discount rate used to measure the total pension liability was 4.20%.
-The projection of cash flows used to determine the discount rate was performed in accordance with GASB 67.
-Assumptions were made that Plan member contributions will be made at the current contribution rates and that Employer contributions will be made at statutorily required rates.
-Based on those assumptions, the pension plan's fiduciary net position was projected to be available to make all projected future benefit payments of current plan members until the 2040 plan year, and as a result, the Municipal Bond Index Rate was used in the determination of the SEIR.
-There was a change in the Municipal Bond Index Rate from the Prior Measurement Date to the Measurement Date, so as required under GASB 68, the SEIR at the Measurement Date of 4.20% was calculated using the Municipal Bond Index Rate as of the Measurement Date (3.01%).
-This change in the discount rate is considered a change in actuarial assumptions or other inputs under GASB 68.
+For KTRS, the discount rate used to measure the total pension liability was 7.50%.
+The projection of cash flows used to determine the discount rate assumed that plan member contributions will be made in full at the current contribution rates and the employer contributions will be made at actuarially determined contribution (ADC) rates for all future fiscal years.
+Based on those assumptions, the pension plan's fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
+Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.